Windows IoT: Enterprise

 Windows IoT Enterprise is a binary equivalent version of Windows 10 and 11 Enterprise designed for use in embedded applications.
 It replaces both Embedded Industry and Embedded Standard, as well as Embedded FES (known simply as "Windows Embedded" since Windows 8/8.1).
-It functions exactly the same, even including all of its components and features, but is licensed exclusively for use in embedded devices.
+It functions in the same manner, including all of its components and features, but is licensed exclusively for use in embedded devices.
 Plain unlabeled, Retail/Thin Client, Tablet, and Small Tablet SKUs are available, again differing only in licensing.

 Later versions added a minor change that allows the use of smaller storage devices, with the possibility of more changes being made in the future.
 In Windows 10 IoT Enterprise, version 21H2, additional "Soft Real-Time" features (CPU isolation, ISR pinning, mutex priority inheritance, RT thread priority levels) were added.
-In addition, starting with the LTSC edition of version 21H2, Windows 10 IoT Enterprise LTSC will gain an extra five years of support compared to Windows 10 Enterprise LTSC.
+In addition, starting with the LTSC edition of version 21H2, Windows Enterprise LTSC has five less years of security updates compared to the IoT Enterprise edition.